kolayne/how-to-Arch/README.md

     - `lsd` - `ls` on steroids
     - `c-lolcat` for the `lolcat` command (aliased to `cat` in my bash/fish configs)
     - `light` to control backlight <br>
-      (configuration required, see the next section)
+      (configuration suggested, see the next section)
     - `htop` - console system monitor
     - `gdb` - console debugger
     - `vim` - console text editor